 You will also want to use content delivery network (CDN) which is a service which makes the static content of your website i.e. Java Script, images, videos, and CSS load much faster on visitor’s browser.
 The CDN provider copies your site’s static content to their servers around the world and serves them up depending where your visitor is coming from.
 We did a big comparison of all the providers in our “Free & Paid WordPress CDN Services” post.
 We use Max CDN on the WPLIft site as I believe they are currently the best.

 WordPress has pretty good SEO out of the box but to really get the most out of it, you will want to use a dedicated SEO plugin.
 Currently there are two main ones – Yoast’s WordPress SEO Plugin and the All in One SEO Pack.
 Which you use is up to you, personally I prefer Yoast as it has more features.
-Read our guide on the Yoast Plugin here or see our head to head about the two plugins here.
+See our head to head about the two plugins here.

 More and more visitors these days are using mobile devices to browse the internet so it is essential that you check how your site looks on phones and tablets.
 Use your own devices to properly check each part of your site – make sure people can login, use the shopping cart and any other important parts of your site.
 You can also use a site like MobileTest to check at different sizes.
 If your current theme is not responsive, its no problem – you can use a plugin to serve up a mobile version to those visitors.
 Check out our guide to free mobile plugins.